Updated: Dec 12, 2022

 Offsetting greenhouse gas emissions produced from the mining of cryptocurrency and Bitcoin could be another way of addressing the issue.
 Companies like the Greenidge Generation (originally a coal-fired power plant and now a large miner of Bitcoin) have made a commitment to make their mining of Bitcoin carbon neutral by 2021.
 Additionally, The Crypto Climate Accord is working to ensure the cryptocurrency industry shifts to 100% renewables by 2030.
 However, this only treats the problem at the surface and does not address the climate concerns within mining cryptocurrency.

 Crypto’s Climate Opportunity

 Historically, cryptocurrency’s relationship with the environment has been worrying.
-That does not mean that it cannot be a climate opportunity in the future, however; the competition in the crypto space accelerates the need for low-cost renewable energy sources to fund their endeavors.
+That does not mean that it cannot be a climate opportunity in the future.
+However, the competition in the crypto space accelerates the need for low-cost renewable energy sources to fund their endeavours.

 While the method for mining Bitcoin is currently energy-intensive, there is hope in the future of other cryptocurrencies, altering methods of validating coins and mining in areas that are dependent on renewable energy sources.

 Conclusion: More renewables are needed in our global energy-mix

 Our conclusion?
 Bitcoin and Cryptocurrencies are like other energy-intensive industries such as transport and construction - only new and digital!